-Due to historically low interest rate levels, borrowers generally have preferred fixed-rate loans in recent years.
-While we anticipate that our adjustable-rate loans will better offset the adverse effects on our net interest income of an increase in interest rates as compared to fixed-rate mortgages, the increased mortgage payments required of adjustable-rate loans in a rising interest rate environment could cause an increase in delinquencies and defaults.
+Throughout the low interest rate environment that extended through 2021, borrowers generally preferred fixed-rate loans.
+However, due to the recent rise in interest rate levels in 2022, borrowers generally currently prefer our adjustable-rate loan products.
+We anticipate that an increase in adjustable-rate loans would allow us to better offset the adverse effects on our net interest income of an increase in interest rate environment, however, could cause an increase in delinquencies and defaults.
 The marketability of the underlying property also may be adversely affected in a high interest rate environment.
 In addition, although adjustable-rate mortgage loans help make our asset base more responsive to changes in interest rates, the extent of this interest rate sensitivity is limited by the annual and lifetime interest rate adjustment limits.